 In February 2016, Hvalur H/F announced it would finally cease whaling operations due to low demand both domestically and abroad.
 The announcement came as a win for anti-whaling activists until September 2016 when the company exported more than 1,500 tons of fin whale meat to Japan.

-“Although fin whales were spared from cruel slaughter in 2016,” explains Clare Perry head of EIA’s Oceans Campaign.
-“Hvalur H/F and its director, Kristján Loftsson, are [currently] emptying their warehouse of fin whale products, presumably to resume the killing in 2017.”
+“Although fin whales were spared from cruel slaughter in 2016,” explains Clare Perry, head of EIA’s Oceans Campaign, “Hvalur H/F and its director, Kristján Loftsson, are [currently] emptying their warehouse of fin whale products, presumably to resume the killing in 2017.”

 The situation unfolding in Iceland is nonsensical to most.
 With no demand for whale meat and whale watching proving more profitable, why does Iceland continue to harpoon these animals?
 It’s a story of corruption, misconception and greed.
 If the world were a stage, then we’d have our players: the brazen activists fighting to save the whales, the master of industry who benefits each time a whale is harpooned and the unwitting tourists fueling the whaling operations.

 On my last night in Reykjavik, I find myself indulging in a multi-course tasting menu of Icelandic specialty foods.
-By the end of the meal, I am drifting into a food coma fueled by rich, smoked lamb, fresh caught fish, licorice salted butter and Skyr berry dessert; none of the dishes containing whale.
+By the end of the meal, I am drifting into a food coma fueled by rich, smoked lamb, freshly caught fish, licorice salted butter and Skyr berry dessert; none of the dishes containing whale.

 So long as there is a tourist demand, the meat will only continue to find its way into Iceland’s restaurant menus and grocery aisles.
 The future of country’s whales will ultimately come down to you, the traveler.